 Business Sources by Experience

-- 54. New agents (2 years or less) received 0% of business from repeat clients.
+- 57. New agents (2 years or less) received nearly 0% of business from repeat clients or referrals.
+(NAR 2025)

-Why New Agents Struggle: Industry experts note that most brokerages provide administrative training rather than sales training.
-Without structured coaching on prospecting, lead generation, and negotiation, many new agents burn out before building a sustainable book of business.
+Why New Agents Struggle: Most brokerages provide administrative training rather than sales coaching.
+Without structured prospecting guidance, many new agents burn out before building a sustainable book of business.

 Experience and Tenure